Skip to content

 description=(

-"Greedy sparse recovery that iteratively selects the best-correlating atom and "
+"Greedy sparse recovery that iteratively selects the best-correlating atom "

 "re-solves a least-squares fit on the selected support."